-Malvern Primary School have a very active and supportive Governing Body
+Malvern Primary School has a very active and supportive governing body

 Every school has a governing body with governors who work as a team.
 Governors are responsible to children, parents and the community for making sure the school provides good quality education.
 Governors also promote high standards of educational achievement.
 They do this together with the Head Teacher, who is responsible for day-to-day management of the school.